|Born||Olivia Nyembezi Muchena|

 Expulsion from ZANU-PF

-Muchena was expelled from the ZANU-PF party on the 21st of May 2015.
-She faced the axe together with other six senior members from different provinces.
+Muchena was expelled from the ZANU-PF party on 21 May 2015.
+She faced the axe together with six other senior members from different provinces.
 This followed her initial sacking as the minister of higher and tertiary education.
 She was also dismissed from the party structures before the subsequent expulsion.
 The dismissal was believed to be an ongoing agenda by the ZANU-PF party to eliminate those believed to be loyal to the former vice president Joice Mujuru.

 - FAMILY LIFE Famous Birthdays, Retrieved: July 9, 2014